 Mitsui Outlet Park is one of the most popular and largest shopping malls in Japan.
 Mitsui Outlet Parks are located in 13 cities around Japan, and 4 cities overseas in Taiwan and Malaysia.
-Nearby Tokyo you have three different Mitsui mall.
+Close to Tokyo you can find three different Mitsui Outlet Parks.
 Mitsui Outlet Park Makuhari is a 30 – 40 min train ride from Tokyo, or a 40 – 50 min bus ride from Narita International Airport.
-Mitsui Outlet Park Kisarazu, located in Chiba Prefecture on the other side of Tokyo Bay, is with 308 shops the largest outlet shopping mall in Japan.
+Mitsui Outlet Park Kisarazu, located in Chiba Prefecture on the other side of Tokyo Bay, is the largest outlet shopping mall in Japan with 308 shops.
 The mall in Kisarazu is also easily accessible from Tokyo with direct busses departing regularly from several stations.
 If you have a chance to go on a day trip to Yokohama from Tokyo, Mitsui Outlet Park Yokohama is a perfect shopping spot located by a beautiful harbor!
 You can combine a visit to the outlet shopping mall with Yokohama Red Brick Warehouse, which hosts a popular Christmas Market each year, and Hakkeijima Sea Paradise.

 Japan Wonder Travel is a travel agency that offers guided tours throughout Japan.